Free ebook templates: 10 best sites to find them now

 Limitation(s):

-• Ebooks designed with Canva have a 30-page limit, so you’d have to split your ebook into different documents if it’s longer.
+• Ebooks designed with Canva have a 30-page limit, so if your ebook is longer, you’d have to split it into different documents.
 But you can always merge them with a PDF merger.

 • You can’t automatically generate page numbers on your ebook.
 You’d have to input them manually, which is a bummer if you’re creating an ebook with a lot of pages.